Government and community services

 Outlook

-The government and community services sector is expected to continue growing in the near term driven by ongoing demand for critical government services.
+The government and community services sector is expected to grow in the near term, supported by sustained demand for essential government services.

-The government and community services sector grew by 3.4% to $7.5 billion in 2023-24 and accounted for about 23.9% of the Territory’s GSP.
-The government and community services sector as a share of the economy has historically been higher than the national share, reflecting the complexity of delivering services in the Territory.
+The government and community services sector grew by 1.1% to $8.1 billion in 2024-25 and accounted for about 24.7% of the Territory’s GSP (Chart 1).
+Its share of the economy has been stable over time and is consistently higher than the national share, reflecting the complexity and cost of delivering services in the Territory.

 Chart 1